fs-solver-3/Machine-Learning-Notebooks/README.md

 ## Licence 📜

 You may use this tutorial freely at your own risk.
 See [LICENSE](./LICENSE).
-Copyright (c) 2020 Dr. Milan Parmar
+Copyright (c) 2020 Dr. FullStack Solver